 This weather station landed on my list of best weather stations for farmers as an affordable all-around solution.
 The Extech WTH600-Kit is a 5-in-1 weather station which outperforms its price in delivering precise rainfall, humidity, wind direction and speed, and temperature measurements.

-The WTH600 comes with a decent wireless range of about 450 feet between the sensor and the main console.
+The Extech WTH600-KIT Weather Station Kit comes with a decent wireless range of about 450 feet between the sensor and the main console.
 The unit features alerts that warn against extreme outdoor and indoor temperature changes, sudden wind speed increases, and unexpected precipitation.
-A built-in memory allows the user to keep track of measurement changes and it includes time-date stamps.
+Built-In memory allows the user to keep track of measurement changes and it includes time-date stamps.

 To measure rainfall, the unit comes with a self-emptying rain collector.
 An anemometer and a wind vane ensure precise wind measurements and the humidity and temperature sensors round off the basic forecasting requirements.
 But the thing that I like the most about this weather station is the simple installation.